NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VisualModelForRespiratoryMotionOfAirwaysWithSofaSlicer/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Created lung and airway segmetations from pig CT scan
-2. Optimized airway mesh and created volumetric mesh
+1. Created a module for slicerSOFA extension
+2. Created scene for lung simulation with lung vtk mesh
+3. Created UI elements to control simulation parameters(breathing force, period, youngs modulus)
+4. Updated collision parameters for ribs

+Next steps:
+1. fix rib collisions
+2. allow rib movement during breathing
+3. fix simulation caching
-3. Configured a SOFA simulation using the airway segmentation
+4. create a transformation for the airway segmentation based on the lung deformation
-4. Created a diaphragm spring/damper force system to emulate airway movement